Morrell / Wharton / Tawney families

 (Tawneys, Whartons, and Morrells)

-On 17 December 1807 at St Andrew’s Church in Headington the Tawney and Wharton families were linked to the Morrells when Theophilus Wharton junior’s sister Jane (1790–1814) married James Morrell senior (1773–1855), the joint brewery owner: she was 17 and he was 34.
+On 17 December 1807 at St Andrew’s Church in Headington the Tawney and Wharton families were linked to the Morrells when Jane Wharton (1790–1814), the younger sister of Theophilus junior and Brian, married James Morrell senior (1773–1855), the joint owner of Morrell's Brewery: she was 17 and he was 34.

-Their son, Mark Theophilus Morrell (1813–1842), inherited Headington Lodge from his Uncle Theophilus.
-He died in 1842 at the age of 29, and the mansion went to his cousin, Charles Tawney (1780–1853), the son of Henry Tawney (Ann Wharton’s brother).
+The the mansion went to Mark Theophilus Morrell's cousin, Charles Tawney (1780–1853), who was the son of Henry Tawney (the brother of Mrs Ann Wharton).
 In 1847 Charles gave St Andrew’s Church half an acre of land (now the front part of the St Andrew’s School site) so that Headington National School could be built.

 Wick Farm was owned by just two female members of the Morrell family for nearly a century: Theophilus and Brian Wharton left it to Mrs Emily Stone (1811–1891), the daughter of James Morrell and their sister Jane.
 She held it from 1839 to 1891, leaving it to her niece Emily Alicia Morrell, who owned it from 1891 to 1938.